peitner/course-project/README.md

 * WALKING_DOWNSTAIRS
 * WALKING_UPSTAIRS

-561 features (motion parameters) provided in each record in the full dataset.
+There are 561 features (motion parameters) provided in each record in the full dataset.
 The summary dataset contains averages computed by run_analysis.R of 66 of these features.
 Averages are calculated for all the data available for each combination of subject and activity state.
 This results in a tabulation of 180 records, each containing 66 features, in the output file tidystats.csv.

 The run_analysis script can be run via the following command at the R console: source("run_analysis.R")